irmen/Pyro3/examples/ssl/Readme.txt

 which defaults to "certs" in the PYRO_STORAGE directory, which is by default the current directory).

-See m2crypto homepage ( http://sandbox.rulemaker.net/ngps/m2/ ) or openssl
+NOTE: the supplied example certificates are only there to let you initialise the SSL layer.
+M2Crypto/SSL will check the hostname of the certificate (if it does its job), and will revoke it (because I put in the hostname pyro.sourceforge.net).

-documentation ( http://www.openssl.org ) for instructions on how to
+See m2crypto homepage ( http://wiki.osafoundation.org/Projects/MeTooCrypto ) or
-create your own ca and server/client certificates.
+openssl documentation ( http://www.openssl.org ) for instructions on how to create your own ca and server/client certificates.
+Here is a good guide:
-Here is a good guide: http://sial.org/howto/openssl/
+<http://sial.org/howto/openssl/ca/>  (Yes, use the Local CA and create
-Important: the creation of the .csr (req) files must be done in a different directory, with its own host.key.
+two certificates-- one for the server and one for the client).
+Important: the creation of the CA .csr (req) files must be done in a different directory, each with its own host.key.
 The final creation of the server.pem and client.pem file is done by concatenating the requester host.key and the .cert file.

-NOTE: the demo certificates provided are valid until january 2006.
+NOTE: the demo certificates provided are valid until january 2009.
       At that moment I'll have to create new demo certificates.